0xkydo/onchain-dca/README.md

 # On-chain DCA Bot

 ## Goals
-A noncustodial mechanism to swap any ERC20 to another ERC20.
+A noncustodial mechanism to DCA any ERC20 to another ERC20.

 ## Requirements
 1. The fund should always sit in a ledger ( $EOA_1$ ).